 How could it possibly be the case that ” individuals are free to do what ever they want with then finished hand made craft products, this includes selling them”?

 So if I want to launch a range of Mickey Mouse themed bondage gear?
 Disney are definitely not going to be ok with that.
-Any usage rights they did grant would be subject to usage restrictions, they do not want people using their characters in ways that are inappropriate to the family-friendly image they work so hard to maintain.
+Any usage rights they did grant would be subject to usage restrictions.
+Disney do not want people using their characters in ways that are inappropriate to the family-friendly image they work so hard to maintain.

-A couple of people have today posted on Facebook that they emailed Create and Craft to ask about this and their replies included the following:
+A couple of people have today posted on Facebook that they emailed Create and Craft to ask about this.
+Their replies included the following:

 Please be advised that the Disney Craft products are for personal use only.
 Share the magic of Disney by Crafting with and for, family and friends.